Map Source: People Group data: Omid. Map geography: UNESCO / GMI. Map Design: Joshua Project.

 Gonds are agriculturists and choose to live on the riverbeds close to forests.
 Most of them possess agricultural land.
 Those who have a god portion of the land cultivate rice, javar (cereals) and green dal (pulses).
 Tending goats and cattle are also common.
 Poorer Gonds work in the fields of the richer Gonds.
 There is not much work available for them except in farming seasons.
-If at all there is any work, men get about Rs.
-25 and women Rs.20 as a day's wage.
+They earn a meager daily wage.
 They love hunting and wild meats are their favorites.

-Girls are married of between the age of 13 and 15.
-Marriages will be in summer.
-A girl and a boy in love, running away is an accepted custom.
-Once they come back, the Panchayat meet together to discuss the terms and conditions of the marriage.
+Girls are married between the age of 13 and 15.
+Marriages are during the summer.
+A girl and a boy in love can run away together; this is an accepted custom.
+Once they come back, the local panchayat meet to discuss the terms and conditions of the marriage.
 Marriages are also arranged by the parents.
-Depending up on the financial conditions of the families the bride groom's parents have to give the bride's parents some amount of money.
+Depending up on the financial conditions of the families the bride groom's parents must give the bride's parents some amount of money.

-Among the Southern Gond tribes, there are seven clans.
-Each clan has gods numbering form one to seven.
+Among the southern Gond tribes, there are seven clans.
+Each clan has gods numbering from one to seven.
 They maintain their identity and distinguish one clan form another based on the number of gods each has.
-People of the same clan can not get married.
+People of the same clan cannot get married.
 When one meet someone, he asks, how many gods the other person has in his clan.
 This is how they know whether they belong to the same clan or not.
 Clans with the same number of gods will not get married together.
 This is observed strictly.
 If the financial condition permits, one is allowed to have more than one wife.

 They believe that evil spirits are the causes for sicknesses.
-Sacrifices are believed to be powerful to keep away these evil spirits.
+They believe sacrifices keep away these evil spirits.
 Perumal, the high-priest, responsible for three or four villages together, offers these sacrifices for every village.
 The sacrifice will be followed by a social dinner.
-The sacrificial goat has to give permission for the sacrifice by nodding its head!
+The sacrificial goat must give permission for the sacrifice by nodding its head!
 The people will wait till the animal does it.